libertysecho/libertysecho.github.io/about.markdown

 In honor of these great essays, known today as The Federalist Papers, I have chosen to utilize a pseudonym for this site.
 The Latin word "Custos" means watchman or guardian - and that is the goal of this site: to stand watch for the cause of freedom and to help restore the sound of liberty, of which we hear only echoes today.

 In June 2025, I had the opportunity to sign my name on a copy of the Declaration of Independence, pledging my life, fortune, and sacred honor to the cause of liberty.
 I did so without fully knowing how that pledge would take shape in my personal life.
-Liberty's Echo is one way I am striving to live out that commitment.SS
+Liberty's Echo is one way I am striving to live out that commitment.